Our Story

 The only way I see this change happening is if all of the small guys get involved.

-My hope is to help connect people and farms so we can share the information which we learn to help better our process moving forward.
+My hope is to help connect people so we can share the information which we learn to help better our process moving forward.
 It is us who will leave our practices to the next generation so we must have the intention to set them up for success.

 I have realized my true passion in life is to help people with their journey.